-In this brief article I'm going to describe you how to start working with ADO, for instance, how to open a recordset, query the database or execute a stored procedure.
+In this brief article, I'm going to describe how to start working with ADO, for instance, how to open a recordset, query the database or execute a stored procedure.

 #import "msado15.dll" \

 If you mention the above code, you'll get that I renamed the

 adoEOF, doing so will prevent your application from some nasty conflicts in future which will waste your time to find out the reason.

 After doing so, you need to initialize the COM before doing anything.
 In order to do that, call the

 CoInitialize(NULL) function somewhere at the beginning of your program and call